Three Little Chickpeas

 Jump to Recipe·Print Recipe

-Overnight oats in a jar with frozen mixed berries on top.
+Frozen fruit overnight oats in a glass with a spoon and frozen berris on top.

 Jump to: